top of page

 About The Author

-Olivia Wisden is the Founder + CEO of UnderBelly Creative.
+Olivia Wisden is the Founder + CEO of TwoLips Creative.
 She has worked with dozens of brands over the years ranging from city initiatives to product launches and beyond.
 When she’s not fan-girling over the design team’s illustrations she can probably be found reading a novel or attending a boxing class.

 bottom of page